adhocteam/a11y-snippets/test-scripts/axe-e2e/README.md

 ## Usage

-1. Add the `/axe-e2e/` directory to the project you want to test.
-If your project root is `/cool-project/`, copy or move `/axe-e2e/` inside it.
+1. Add the `axe-e2e` directory to the project you want to test.
+If your project root is `cool-project`, copy or move the `axe-e2e` directory inside it.
-2. Change into the `/axe-e2e/` directory by typing `cd /axe-e2e/` from your terminal prompt ($)
+2. Change into the `axe-e2e` directory by typing `cd axe-e2e` from your terminal prompt ($)
 3. Run `$ yarn install` from your terminal prompt
-4. Name your sitemap file `sitemap.xml` and add it to the `/axe-e2e/fixtures/` directory.
+4. Name your sitemap file `sitemap.xml` and add it to the `axe-e2e/fixtures` directory.
 Ensure your XML file follows the same format as `sitemap.example.xml`.
 5. `index.js` passes Webdriver an `id="content"` by default.
 If you use a different ID on your pages to be tested, open `axe-e2e/index.js` and edit the second argument on lines 5, 8, and 11.
 Be sure to pass a `<String>` in quotation